 Another example of a superseded command is how God now bestows salvation, which can no longer be received by sacrificing a lamb for Passover as was the case for the Old Covenant Hebrews.
 That’s been remedied by Christ’s New Covenant.

-Eternal salvation is now the free gift by grace of the indwelling Christ in our spirit.
-We can’t work for that.
-We receive it free by faith.
+The process of salvation is now a free gift by grace, as it is the indwelling Christ in our spirit.
+We can’t work for that (i.e., we can’t sacrifice a lamb to get it), we receive it free by faith.
 Hence those who try to obtain it through obsolete laws are engaged in a futile exercise that will yield no positive result.

-“For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God…” Ephesians 2:8
+“For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God, not of works lest any man should boast.”
+Ephesians 2:8

 JESUS AND THE LAW

 “I have not come to abolish the law but to fulfill it.”
 Matthew 5:17